 - Feeling like a “bad mom”

 - Feelings of guilt/shame

 - Having thoughts of hurting herself or her baby

 - Thoughts of suicide

 A personal or family history of anxiety, depression, difficult or traumatic pregnancy or birth, breastfeeding difficulties, marital difficulties, or lack of support put a mom at higher risk of PMAD.

 What to do if you have any of the above symptoms?
 Don’t suffer alone!
 Talk to someone about it—family, friend, OB, therapist, lactation consultant, or doula.
-If you’re not attending a mom and baby group now, consider joining one at Parents Place in Palo Alto to learn more about post-baby recovery as well as all things baby.
+If you’re not attending a mom and baby group now, consider joining one of our online Baby & Me! groups or a parenting workshop to learn more about post-baby recovery as well as all things baby.

-If you have any questions about our Baby & Me! groups in Palo Alto or would like more information about Perinatal Mood and Anxiety Disorder—regardless of where you are, contact Cherie Tannenbaum, NP, IBCLC, Coordinator of our Babies & Beyond program at [email protected] or 415-828-1700.
+If you have any questions about our Baby & Me! groups or would like more information about Perinatal Mood and Anxiety Disorder—regardless of where you are, contact Cherie Tannenbaum, NP, IBCLC, Coordinator of our Babies & Beyond program at [email protected] or 415-828-1700.

 Cherie Tannenbaum, NP, IBCLC is a family nurse practitioner, certified lactation consultant and family educator.
 She has over 30 years experience helping new families care for their babies and adjust to their new lives.
 She is the mother of four adult daughters.